ninjamath3/ninjamath3/README.md

 Hi, I'm Mathys, an engineer specialized in computer sciences, computer vision and robotics.
 I build innovative solutions that combine real-time data processing, camera and robot monitoring, mobile app development, or AI solutions.

+This repository acts as a portfolio of multiple independent projects.
+Each folder represents a standalone project with its own README explaining the context, approach, and technical choices.

+This structure was chosen to centralize experimental and finished work.

 ## Skills

 * Programming: Python, TypeScript, JavaScript, React, React Native, Expo, C, C++, HTML, CSS,